Keeping 1st level and 2nd level IT support teams in sync

 Let's take a look at a situation that makes collaboration between an organization's 1st- and 2nd-level support team difficult.
 I'm sure some of you have experienced these pain points before.
 A typical support infrastructure might look like this:

-As you can see, the 1st-level support team is using JIRA Service Desk, allowing them to directly communicate with customers.
+As you can see, the 1st-level support team is using JIRA Service Management, allowing them to directly communicate with customers.
 That's great.
 However, problems often occur as soon as a 1st-level support agent needs to get some information from a developer (2nd-level support) in order to resolve a customer's support ticket.
-Normally, developers work with JIRA, not JIRA Service Desk.
+Normally, developers work with JIRA, not JIRA Service Management.
 So, there are basically two ways the support agent and developer could start working together:

-- Option #1: The developer (2nd-level support) could log into 1st-level support's JIRA Service Desk project to provide support.
+- Option #1: The developer (2nd-level support) could log into 1st-level support's JIRA Service Management project to provide support.
 However, this would require more user licenses.
-The developer would also be forced to work in JIRA Service Desk when he or she may need to use their JIRA instance's workflows, custom fields, or security settings.
+The developer would also be forced to work in JIRA Service Management when he or she may need to use their JIRA instance's workflows, custom fields, or security settings.
 Other drawbacks to this method are that it costs more money and can possibly cause organizational or security issues (especially if 2nd-level support is outsourced).

 - Option #2: The developer (2nd-level support team) could stick to their own JIRA environment.
 In this case, the 1st-level support agent would have to inform them through other communication channels (email or chat).
 The developer would then have to manually create a corresponding issue in their own JIRA system.
 After resolving the issue, the developer would have to inform the 1st-level support agent who would then in turn have to relay any information to the customer.
 Unfortunately this method is slow, error-prone, and extremely inefficient.